ocean-data-challenges/2020a_SSH_mapping_NATL60/README.md

 The reference simulation is the NATL60 simulation based on the NEMO model (Ajayi et al. 2020 doi:[10.1029/2019JC015827](https://doi.org/10.1029/2019JC015827)).
 The simulation is run without tidal forcing.

 ### Observations
-The SSH observations include simulations of Topex-Poseidon, Jason 1, Geosat, Envisat, and SWOT altimeter data.
+The SSH observations include simulations of Topex-Poseidon, Jason 1, Geosat Follow-On, Envisat, and SWOT altimeter data.
+This nadir altimeters constellation was operating during the 2003-2005 period and is still considered as a historical optimal constellation in terms of spatio-temporal coverage.
+The data challenge simulates the addition of SWOT to this reference constellation.
 No observation error is considered in this challenge.

 ### Data sequence and use